Joep31/tryX/README.md

 ### Store you instance in a file

-Although you could create an instance in any file you would like to use the package, we recommend you set it up in a seperate file and export the ready to cuse constant.
+Although you could create an instance in any file you would like to use the package, we recommend you set it up in a seperate file and export the ready to use constant.
 For example:

 ```ts
 // in /lib/tx.ts